Upcoming Events

 • IEPs (Individualized Education Programs) include areas of “Specially Designed Instruction” in addition to accommodations, related services, etc..

-What Every Parent Needs to Know – Protecting the Educational Rights of Students with Disabilities (resource with info re: the IEP and 504 processes)
+What Every Parent Needs to Know – Protecting the Educational Rights of Students with Disabilities

 Tips and Tools for Families – Prior Written Notice (PWN)